jpace/ijdk/README.md

         assertEqual(exp, entry.getValue(), message("entry", entry));
     }

+    // fetch throws an exception if there is no entry for the given key and a default is not given:
     Hash<String, String> h = Hash.of("first", "abc", "second", "def", "third", "ghi");
     assertEqual("abc", h.fetch("first"));
     assertEqual("xyz", h.fetch("fourth", "xyz"));